-Acquisition fees are only relevant for "direct insurances" and so-called "competitive" IORPs.
+Related to occupational pensions, acquisition fees are mainly relevant for "direct insurances" and so-called "competitive" IORPs.
 Since "direct insurances" are offered by life-insurers, costs are usually lower than the average figures for life-insurers outlined in this paragraph below (mainly due to collective contracts with the employer, which differ in each particular case).
 In contrast to most Pensionskassen, so-called "competitive" IORPs (Wettbewerbs-Pensionskassen) may offer their contracts to an unlimited number of employers or sponsors.
 According to BaFin in 2021, there were about 20 "competitive" out of a total of 134 Pensionskassen.
-BaFin does not publish figures on this specific cost category.

-While the lack of comparability at the level of product categories is a concern, this does not mean that prospective and ongoing members and beneficiaries of these IORPs are not informed about acquisition and administration costs by the product providers.
-The national legislator has established strict provisions regarding the disclosure of costs based on EU regulations (IORP II Directive) and additional national supervisory laws (as well in the pre-contractual information documents such as the Pension Benefit Statements during the contribution and/or pay-out phases, as well as in the annual business reports).
+While the lack of comparability at the level of product categories is a concern, 12 this does not mean that prospective and ongoing members and beneficiaries of these IORPs are not informed about acquisition and administration costs by the product providers.
+The national legislator has established strict provisions regarding the disclosure of costs based on EU regulations (IORP II Directive) and additional national supervisory laws (as well in the pre-contractual information documents as during the contribution and/or pay-out phases by the Pension Benefit Statements, and in the annual business reports).